cloudentity/ce-samples-consent-apps/consent-app-nodejs/README.md

 First, the user agent is redirected to [Cloudentity Authorization Platform](https://authz.cloudentity.io/) authorization server, where the user logs in and is authenticated.
 Once authenticated, [Cloudentity Authorization Platform](https://authz.cloudentity.io/) authorization server then redirects the user to the application hosting the custom consent page .
 The application then calls the Cloudentity authorization platform scope grant request API to retrieve details on the account access consents.
 The application displays the consents to the user and the user can accept all, reject all, or accept only some of the consents.
 Once a selection is made the application redirects the user back to [Cloudentity Authorization Platform](https://authz.cloudentity.io/) authorization server.

 ### Preparing Cloudentity SaaS
 First, we create a new workspace for this tutorial.

 From the Authorization Workspaces page, choose 'Create'.
 Select 'Demo Environment' type from applications and services.
 Enter a Display Name of your choosing and select 'Enable demo application' then select 'Next'.
 On the Identify Pools page, under 'Custom and test connections', choose 'Sandbox IDP'.
 Give the Sandbox IDP a name and enter a Username and Password then select 'Next'.
 On the 'Create developer portal' page optionally add a developer portal or choose 'Skip'.
 You will then be redirected to the Authorization Workspaces page.

 Select your new workspace and on the left navigation panel choose Auth Settings->Consent.
 Then select ‘Open Banking Consent’.
 In the ‘Consent URL’ field add your callback URL.
 In our app we add a callback of `http://localhost:4001/consent`.

+On the left navigation menu choose Auth Settings->OAuth and from the General tab copy the `Authorization Server URL` (this is your issuer URL and can be found in the .well-known endpoint also).

-Note: The port for this sample app can be changed in .env.
+> The port for this sample app can be changed in .env.

-Make note of the `CLIENT ID` and `CLIENT SECRET` as we will be using these in our application.
-They will be entered in the `.env` file at the root of the project.
+Once the client application is created a system client will be createdfor you in the `System` workspace.
+Go to the `System` workspace and find the application that was created for you under `clients` (it will have the same name as the previously created client application).
+Go to the `OAuth` tab and copy the `CLIENT ID` and `CLIENT SECRET` as we will be using these in the `.env` file at the root of the project.
 Also, make note of your `Tenant ID` in the top right.

-On the left navigation menu choose Auth Settings->OAuth and from the General tab copy the `Authorization Server URL`.

 Your workspace is now ready and the authorization server will now redirect the user to the custom consent page of our Node.js application after the user authenticates.